holcombheather/caps/README.md

 ### Problem Domain

-**CAPS Phase 2**: Continue working on a multi-day build of our delivery tracking system, creating an event observable over a network with Socket.io.
+**CAPS Phase 3**: Complete work on a multi-day build of our delivery tracking system, adding queued delivery.

-In this phase, we’ll be moving away from using Node Events for managing a pool of events, instead refactoring to using the Socket.io libraries.
-This allows communication between Server and Client applications.
+In this phase, we are going to implement a system to guarantee that notification payloads are read by their intended subscriber.
+Rather than just triggering an event notification and hope that client applications respond, we’re going to implement a “Queue” system so that nothing gets lost.
+Every event sent will be logged and held onto by the server until the intended recipient acknowledges that they received the message.
+At any time, a subscriber can get all of the messages they might have missed.

-The intent here is to build the data services that would drive a suite of applications where we can see pickups and deliveries in real-time.
+In this final phase, we’ll be implementing a “Queue” feature on the Server, allowing Driver and Vendor clients to subscribe to messages added for pickup and delivered events within their respective client queues.

 ***